Dr. Alex Kumar

 British Doctor with Special Interest in Expedition Medicine, Global Health & Infectious / Tropical Diseases

 Alex is a British global health physician, photographer and experienced presenter working in public engagement.

 For his age he is one the United Kingdom’s most traveled doctors, having lived, worked and traveled through over 90 countries.

 Realizing a sense of humor weighs nothing, Alex travels light armed only with a stethoscope and his curiosity for life.

-Born to dual British-Indian heritage, Alexander Kumar grew up in a small town in the Peak District in UK and graduated in medicine at Guy’s, King’s & St. Thomas’ in London (UK), undertaking placements in India, Israel, Shetland, South Africa, Brazilian Amazon rainforest and Canadian Arctic.
+Born to dual British-Indian heritage, Alexander Kumar grew up in a small town in the Peak District in UK and graduated in medicine at Guy’s, King’s & St. Thomas’ in London (UK), undertaking placements in India, Israel, Shetland, South Africa, the Brazilian Amazon rainforest and Canadian Arctic.

 He has worked in medicine in Brighton (UK), trained in Anaesthetics and Intensive Care in Oxford (UK) and recently as an Academic Clinical Fellow in Infectious Diseases and Tropical Infections in Leicester (UK).
 Alex gained further specialty postgraduate training in Tropical Medicine (DTM&H) at London School of Hygiene and Tropical Medicine (UK), Disaster Medicine (DMCC) and Mountain Medicine (DiMM).

 His humanitarian experience includes working in Sierra Leone in an Ebola treatment center during the West Africa outbreak, Zika virus in South America, snake envenomation in the Amazon and tropical infectious diseases globally.

 AUSTERE, EXPEDITION & EXTREME MEDICINE